Jeiwan/uniswapv3-book/src/milestone_1/user-interface.md

 })
 ```

 > `lt` is a method of [BigNumber](https://docs.ethers.io/v5/api/utils/bignumber/).
-Ethers.js uses BigNumber to represent `uint256` type, for which JavaScript [doesn't have enough precision](https://docs.ethers.io/v5/api/utils/bignumber/#BigNumber--notes-safenumbers).
-This is one of the reasons why we want a convenience library.
+Ethers.js uses BigNumber to represent the `uint256` type, for which JavaScript [doesn't have enough precision](https://docs.ethers.io/v5/api/utils/bignumber/#BigNumber--notes-safenumbers).
+This is one of the reasons why we want a convenient library.

 This is pretty much similar to the test contract, besides the allowances part.

 `token0`, `token1`, and `manager` in the above code are instances of `Contract`. `approve` and `mint` are contract functions, which were generated dynamically from the ABIs we provided when instantiated the contracts.
 When calling these methods, Ethers.js:
 1. encodes function parameters;
 1. builds a transaction;
-1. passes the transaction to MetaMask and asks to sign it; user sees a MetaMask window and presses "Confirm";
+1. passes the transaction to MetaMask and asks to sign it; the user sees a MetaMask window and presses "Confirm";
 1. sends the transaction to the node MetaMask is connected to;
 1. returns a transaction object with full information about the sent transaction.

-The transaction object also contains `wait` function, which we call to wait for a transaction to be mined–this allows us to wait for a transaction to be successfully executed before sending another.
+The transaction object also contains the `wait` function, which we call to wait for a transaction to be mined–this allows us to wait for a transaction to be successfully executed before sending another.

-> Ethereum requires a strict order of transaction.
+> Ethereum requires a strict order of transactions.
 Remember the nonce?
 It's an account-wide index of transactions, sent by this account.
-Every new transaction increases this index, and Ethereum won't mine a transaction until a previous transaction (one with a smaller nonce) was mined.
+Every new transaction increases this index, and Ethereum won't mine a transaction until a previous transaction (one with a smaller nonce) is mined.

 ### Swapping Tokens

-To swap tokens, we use the same pattern: get parameters from the user, check allowance, call `swap` on the manager.
+To swap tokens, we use the same pattern: get parameters from the user, check allowance, and call `swap` on the manager.

 ```js
 const swap = (amountIn, account, { tokenIn, manager, token0, token1 }, { managerAddress, poolAddress }) => {